Vansh28Kapoor/Vansh28Kapoor.github.io/_pages/Projects.md

 </p>

    <div style="margin-left: 20px;">
-Wide-ranging and challenging problem statements which dealt with implementing a research-based technique properties of neighbouring wavelet coefficients for image denoising, image restoration of motion-blurred cars to effectively reveal license plate characters, and satellite image enhancement.
+Wide-ranging and challenging problem statements which dealt with implementing a research-based technique properties of neighbouring wavelet coefficients for image denoising, image restoration of motion-blurred cars to effectively reveal license plate characters, and satellite image enhancement. <a href="/projects/Image-Restoration">Read More</a>
   </div>

 #### 6. **[Algorithmic Design of Communication Systems](/projects/Communication-Systems)**